Panasonic GX1 versus Panasonic G6

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (7 vs 4.2 flaps/sec) to capture the decisive moment.

 - More affordable: Was introduced into a lower priced category (37 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the Lumix G6 is the clear winner of the contest (8 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the G6 is the clear winner of the contest (8 : 3 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 |Panasonic GX1 (⇒ rgt)||85/100 Rec||77/100 Silver||4.5/5||4.5/5||4.5/5||2011||949||discont.||check|

 |Canon G1 X (⇒ lft | rgt)||79/100 Rec||76/100 Silver||4/5||4/5||4.5/5||2012||799||discont.||check|

 |Panasonic GM5 (⇒ lft | rgt)||Rec||77/100 Silver||5/5||5/5||4.5/5||2014||749||discont.||check|

 |Panasonic G3 (⇒ lft | rgt)||88/100 HiRec||75/100 Silver||4.5/5||4.5/5||5/5||2011||599||discont.||check|